wolf99/beginner-java-sushi-gitbook/en/basic-variables-floating-point.md

     }
     ```

-11. Compile `BasicFloat.java` and then run `BasicFloat` to see the output.
+11. Compile `FirstFloat.java` and then run `FirstFloat` to see the output.
 12. Change the `MyHeight` variable to hold your real height in meters and then save it and compile it and run it again.